 Second admission: "Probably "born eunuchs" in the ancient world did include people homosexually inclined, which incidentally puts to the lie the oft-repeated claim that the ancient world could not even conceive of persons that were congenitally influenced toward exclusive same-sex attractions."

-Robert Gagnon's Answers to Emails has the quote 3/4 of the way down the page identified as a January 7, 2007 entry, at the link given.
+Robert Gagnon's Answers to Emails has the above quote 4/5 of the way down the page identified as a January 7, 2007 entry, at the link given above.
 Our teaching about homosexual eunuchs is factually and historically accurate.

 Based on MacArthur's and Gagnon's remarks and The Ancient Roman and Talmudic Definition of Natural Eunuchs, we say that our gay Christian viewpoint is NOT private interpretation nor is it homosexual eunuchs trying to alibi our 'sinful' choices.
 Our views are historical facts which honor God.